jamathews/audible-cli/README.md

 - auth_file: The auth file for this profile
 - country_code: The marketplace for this profile
 - filename_mode: See APP section above.
 Will override the option in APP section.

-## Getting started

-Use the `audible-quickstart` or `audible quickstart` command in your shell to create your first config, profile and auth file. `audible-quickstart` runs on the interactive mode, so you have to answer multiple questions to finish.

-If you have used `audible quickstart` and want to add a second profile, you need to first create a new authfile and then update your config.toml file.

-So the correct order is:

-   1. add a new auth file using your second account using `audible manage auth-file add`
-   2. add a new profile to your config and use the second auth file using `audible manage profile add`

 ## Commands